Russia tightens security in Kursk region, as fight continues against Ukraine’s surprise incursion

-KYIV, Ukraine (AP) — Russia on Saturday announced what it called a counterterrorism operation to increase security in the border region where an incursion this week by Ukrainian forces caught Russian troops off-guard and exposed its military vulnerabilities in the 2 1/2-year-old war.
+KYIV, Ukraine (AP) — Russia on Saturday announced increased security measures in the border region of Kursk, where an incursion this week by Ukrainian forces caught Russian troops off guard and exposed its military vulnerabilities in the nearly 2½-year-old war.

 The raid that began on Tuesday is the largest cross-border foray of the war and raises concerns about fighting spreading well beyond Ukraine.

-There has been little reliable information on the daring Ukrainian operation and its strategic aims are unclear.
+The strategic aims of the daring Ukrainian operation are unclear and there is little reliable information.
 Ukrainian officials have refused to comment on the incursion, which is taking place about 500 kilometers (320 miles) southwest of Moscow.

-Asked about Ukraine’s incursion, White House national security spokesman John Kirby said Friday the United States was “in touch with our Ukrainian counterparts” but that he would not comment until “those conversations are complete.”
+Asked about Ukraine’s incursion, White House national security spokesman John Kirby said Friday the United States was “in touch with our Ukrainian counterparts,” but that he wouldn’t comment until “those conversations are complete.”

 “There’s been no changes in our policy approaches,” Kirby said when asked about U.S. policy on use of weapons.
 “They’re using it in an area where we had said before that they could use U.S. weapons for cross-border strikes.
 The end goal here is to help Ukraine defend itself.”